ernestoyaquello/VerticalStepperForm/README.md

 ####onStepOpening()
 This method will be called every time a step is open, so it can be used for checking conditions.
-It is noteworthy that the button "Continue" is disabled by default in every step and it only shows up after certain user actions (for example, the introduction of a correct name or email):
+It is noteworthy that the button "Continue" is disabled by default in every step, so it will only show up after certain user actions (for example, after the introduction of a correct name or email):
 ```java
 @Override
 protected void onStepOpening(int stepNumber) {